We picked out the 5 most common questions our patients have before getting an MRI or a CT scan.

 The duration of your scan depends on what kind of scan you need.
 The average duration of a CT scan is 5-15 minutes, while the duration of an MRI is around 7 – 20 minutes.
 If you need to have a CT scan in Bangalore with contrast, you will be given a contrast agent to drink approximately 45 minutes prior to the scan.

-At Star Imaging, we constantly update the patient on the amount of time remaining for the scan, especially in the case of our (3T) MRI scans.
+At Ebisu Diagnostics Center, we constantly update the patient on the amount of time remaining for the scan, especially in the case of our (3T) MRI scans.

 3.Any important instructions before I undergo an MRI?

 Since the MRI scanner consists of a very powerful magnet, following safety precautions is crucial.
 Make sure you remove ALL metal items from your body, including jewellery, piercings, watches, keychains, mobile phones, etc. This is because the magnet attracts metal items toward it at great speed, putting you at high risk for injury.
 Before the examination, you will be asked to change into the hospital gown provided, and if you need a contrast dye, you will be administered one.